Cycling74/rnbo.oscquery.runner/README-rpi.md

 ## Normal use

+You can install rnbooscquery on an existing buster image or start from scratch.
+Feel free to customize your hostname and password, but at this time you should keep the user name `pi`.

 * [inital setup](https://desertbot.io/blog/headless-raspberry-pi-4-ssh-wifi-setup)
   * I used `Raspberry Pi OS with desktop`.
   * The important detail is that you need to create a file `/boot/ssh` to enable ssh: